 The Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide provides additional guidance for construction and operation of a SPF, including information about equipment; sinks; floor, wall and ceiling finishes; water; sewage; and utilities.

-- Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide (PDF: 178KB/15 pages)
+- Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide (PDF)

 Plan submittal and licensing